+WordPress is only secure when admins take the proper steps.
 With reCAPTCHA, you can add one more layer of security to your website with minimal work — it will save you potentially hours of sifting through spam traffic, or worse, cleaning up after a successful break-in.

 Plus, there’s another important factor to consider here — the user experience.
 The less users must do to prove they’re human, the better.
 Even ticking a box can negatively impact the user experience.